Midway, Georgia: History

 Midway's history dates back to the 18th century.
 Puritans migrated to St. John's Parish, Georgia, from Dorchester, South Carolina, in 1752 and established several settlements, including what became the Midway community.
 The Council of Georgia granted them 31950 acre, as colonial officials wanted a large number of settlers in the area to help protect them from the Creek Indians.
 The original Midway settlers were primarily rice planters and developed a strong agricultural economy, aided by the 1,500 slaves they brought from South Carolina.

 The city of Midway was incorporated in 1925.

-In 1973, the Midway Historic District, encompassing the Midway Congregational Church and Cemetery, the Midway Museum, and the Old Sunbury Road, was added to the National Register of Historic Places.
+In 1973, the Midway Historic District, encompassing the Midway Congregational Church, Midway Cemetery, Midway Museum, and the Old Sunbury Road, was added to the National Register of Historic Places.

 Geography

 Midway is located in eastern Liberty County at (31.799873, -81.412298).
 The current city limits include the former unincorporated community of Dorchester.
 The city limits extend east to include Exit 76 on Interstate 95, at the eastern terminus of U.S. Route 84.
 Via I-95 it is 32 mi northeast to Savannah and 45 mi south to Brunswick.
 US 84 leads west from I-95 through Midway 15 mi to Hinesville, the Liberty county seat.
 To the east from I-95, Islands Highway continues 10 mi to Colonels Island among the Atlantic coastal marshes.

 According to the United States Census Bureau, Midway has a total area of 16.7 km2, of which 7053 sqm, or 0.04%, are water.